Mean-Field Control based Approximation of Multi-Agent Reinforcement Learning in Presence of a Non-decomposable Shared Global State: Algorithm to solve MFC

 \section{Algorithm to solve MFC}

 In this section, we present a natural policy gradient (NPG) based algorithm to obtain an optimal policy for the mean-field control (MFC) problem.
 As clarified in section \ref{sec_mfc_framework}, the size of the agent population is presumed to be infinite in an MFC framework and we can arbitrarily select any agent to be a representative.
 Assume that at time $t$ the representative agent chooses an action $u_t\in\mathcal{U}$ after observing its local state $x_t\in\mathcal{X}$, the global state $g_t\in\mathcal{G}$, and the distribution of local states of all agents denoted by $\boldsymbol{\mu}_t\in\Delta(\mathcal{X})$.
-The goal of MFC therefore reduces to maximizing the discounted expected reward of this representative.
+The goal of MFC, therefore, reduces to maximizing the discounted expected reward of this representative agent.
 Clearly, it is a single agent Markov Decision Process (MDP) with a state space of $\mathcal{X}\times \Delta(\mathcal{X})\times \mathcal{G}$ and action space $\mathcal{U}$.

-Without loss of generality, we assume that the optimal policy sequence is stationary \citep{puterman2014markov}.
-Note that the collection of feasible policies is denoted by the set $\Pi$.
-We characterize the elements of $\Pi$ by a $\mathrm{d}-$dimensional parameter $\Phi\in\mathbb{R}^{\mathrm{d}}$.
-In the forthcoming discussion, a policy with the parameter $\Phi$ will be denoted as $\pi_{\Phi}$ whereas, with slight abuse of notations, the stationary sequence generated by it will also be denoted as $\pi_{\Phi}$.
+Without loss of generality, we can assume that the optimal policy sequence is stationary \citep[Theorem~6.2.12]{puterman2014markov}.
+Note that the collection of admissible policies is denoted by the set $\Pi$.
+We assume that the elements of $\Pi$ are characterized by a $\mathrm{d}-$dimensional parameter $\Phi\in\mathbb{R}^{\mathrm{d}}$.
+In the forthcoming discussion, a policy with the parameter $\Phi$ will be denoted as $\pi_{\Phi}$ whereas, with a slight abuse of notations, the stationary sequence generated by it will also be denoted as $\pi_{\Phi}$.
 Let the Q-value corresponding to the policy $\pi_{\Phi}$ be defined as follows $\forall x, \boldsymbol{\mu}, g, u$.